-- 41. These Programme Regulations are effective for students enrolled on the programme in September 2025 or later, and for students who are transferred to these Programme Regulations, see section 42. - (2) The 2023 Programme Regulations are repealed as of 1 September 2025. - 42.
-Students who began their studies under the 2024 Programme Regulations are transferred to these 2025 Programme Regulations, so that these are effective for the remainder of the programme.
+41. These Programme Regulations are effective for students enrolled on the programme in September 2025 or later.

+(2) The 2024-Programme Regulations are repealed as of 1 September 2025, however, please see section 42.

+42. Students who began their studies under the 2024 Programme Regulations are transferred to these 2025 Programme Regulations, so that these are effective for the remainder of the programme.